benhanna99/matrix_docs/content/docs/cms/expression-engine.md

 - layouts

-Template groups are Often based on page names - Another common thing to do is match template groups with "channel" names.
+Template groups are often based on page names - Another common thing to do is match template groups with "channel" names.

 ## Channels